ductran195/kazoo/doc/announcements.md

 ### Further Module Name Changes in Core

 Over the years as the code base grew and new authors joined the team the core module naming has become increasingly inconsistent.
-In order to make module names predictable, remove obscure references (such as wht\\\_\*) and adhear to stronger coding standars we will be making these consistent.
+In order to make module names predictable, remove obscure references (such as wht\\\_\*) and adhere to stronger coding standards, we will be making these consistent.
 This will be the last refactor to core and as before the `scripts/wh-to-kz.sh` script will be extended to provide developers with a tool to refactor any modules they have created.

 This final refactor has been contentious as we discussed the value a consistent naming scheme in core would bring.
 This has delayed the final phase of the renaming initiative but we are now preparing to preform this action.
-We feel that the benefits outweigh disadvantages and understand that once 4.0 has been released as stable will not have an oppertunaty to correct this until the next major version.
+We feel that the benefits outweigh disadvantages and understand that once 4.0 has been released as stable we will not have an opportunity to correct this until the next major version.

-We hope that you agree and and are not inconvienced by this change.
+We hope that you agree and and are not inconvenienced by this change.
 As always we are here to help or answer any questions!
 Thank you for your understaning.

 ## Versions